chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator.md

 We'll break down our evaluation process into three stages.

 In the first stage, we'll extract the numbers and arithmetic operators from the expression and return an array of the _tokens_.
 In the second stage, we'll convert the tokens from infix notation to Reverse Polish notation (RPN).
-(We'll find out what those notations mean in a minute.)
+(We'll find out what that notation means in a minute.)
 And in the final stage, we'll evaluate the RPN expression and return the resulting value.

 ![Stages of the expression evaluator](https://res.cloudinary.com/cwilliams/image/upload/v1613925510/Blog/expression-evaluator-diagram.png)

 ## Tokenization

 In the first stage of evaluation, we'll convert the expression string into an array of tokens.
-A token is the smallest, useful unit of an expression, like a number or a mathematical operator.
+A token is the smallest, meaningful unit of an expression, like a number or a mathematical operator.

 For example, the expression `1 + 45 * (3 + 2)` contains the following tokens: